KitwareMedical/itkARGUS-DARPA-POCUS_AI-Archive/ARGUS/Installer/README-Install.txt

 1. Open a windows command prompt (“cmd.exe”).
 You can accomplish this by pressing the “Windows + R” keys, and then typing “cmd.exe” and hitting Enter.
 This should open a new command prompt window located in “C:\Users\<YourUserName>”.

-2. Type the following command, where “<path\to\video.mp4>” should be replaced with a valid path to a video mp4/mov file.
+2. Type the following command, where “<path\to\video.mp4>” should be replaced with a valid path to a video mp4/mov file and where -s should be used to specify the source of that ultrasound video.

-      > argus-cli -f <path\to\video.mp4>
+      > argus-cli -f <path\to\video.mp4> -s <Sonosite|Butterfly|Clarius>

 After a moment, you should receive the following output, which indicates that the video was read and a sample inference was performed.
 (Note that for this initial deployment test, we are not yet running our actual inference engines.)